BugliL/ArchitecturePatternsWithPython/docs/good_design/README.md

 ## Conclusions

 In conclusion, a good design is a design that is easy to change and maintain with no or little effort.
 To achieve this, we can use the `Dependency Inversion Principle` (DIP) to decouple the code from the technical details and the `layered architecture` to organize the code in layers with a specific responsibility.
+The folder [patterns](./patterns) gives the main patterns that can be used to achieve a good design.